 1. It´s easier to understand privacy there

-While on Facebook you have to manage a lot of settings for people and privacy, on Twitter you have only two: Show to all, show only your followers.
+While on Facebook you have to manage a lot of settings for people and privacy, on Twitter you have only two: Show to all, and show only your followers.
 That s it.
 No big “group x for friends, no group Y for others, no group Z for everyone else.
 It s that simple.

 The best way to explain this madness of privacy settings was given by Mike Monterio years ago.
 Things haven´t changed much since that time (in fact it got worse).
-VIMEO sadly doesn´t have this “start playing at minute” thing…so you need to go to minute 4:45 to see the case I´m talking about.
+VIMEO sadly doesn´t have this “start playing at the minute” thing…so you need to go to minute 4:45 to see the case I´m talking about.

 And just to show you how things on Twitter look like.
 Here is everything on privacy settings according to Twitter by today: